mhoffrog/onedev-manual/pages/fix-issues-via-commit-message.md

 ### Usage Scenario

-Fix issue via commit message
+Fix issues via commit message to link issues, commits, builds and pull requests

 ### How to Set Up